The site offers architectural photos in the classic black-and-white style, as well as a description of each building.

 site to pages from the Chicago Landmarks site.

-This was completed in 1995 after a decade-long research effort by the City of Chicago to analyze the historic and architectural
+Chicago Historic Resources Survey.
+This was completed in 1995 after a decade-long research effort by the City of Chicago to analyze the historic

-links to other articles, and it is fun to jump from one topic to another.
+This is a wonderful on-line resource.
+Each article contains links to other articles, and it is fun to jump from

 I urge visitors planning a trip to Chicago to consult both of these websites and to print out any pages that you might